superRaytin/paginationjs/docs/en.md

 	Usually you will use it with a `locator` to specify the location of the array containing data items within the response.
 The full response of the Ajax request is available as the `originalResponse` property of the `pagination` object passed to `callback`.

-	Pagination will sending requests via `JSONP` while `URL` is one of File / HTTP / HTTPS protocol type, otherwise normal Ajax.

     ```
     /test.json